odoo/owl/doc/learning/tutorial_todoapp.md

 `isCompleted` flag.

-Now, this is an interesting situation: the task is displayed by the `Task` component, but it is not the owner of its state, so it cannot modify it.
-Instead, we want to communicate the request to toggle a task to the `App` component.
+Now, this is an interesting situation: the task is displayed by the `Task` component, but it is not the owner of its state, so ideally, it should not modify it.
-Since `App` is a parent of `Task`, we can [trigger](../reference/event_handling.md) an event in `Task` and listen for it in `App`.
+However, for now, that's what we will do (this will be improved in a later step).
 In `Task`, change the `input` to:

 ```xml